laptou/reduct/README.md

     exist.
 (Just copy an existing JSON file and edit its title/name.
 To preserve continuity of what aliens appear, try to copy the chapter immediately preceding the new chapter.)
-    4. Run the following script: `bash automate.sh PATH/TO/XLSX/FILE.xlsx`.
+    4. Run the following script: `build.sh PATH/TO/XLSX/FILE.xlsx`.
     Again, this must be run from the same terminal as previously.

     If you're running this and have previously set it up, run `source